The Best Month to Book Your UK Driving Test in 2026

 A 2026 decision framework for picking the easiest UK driving test centre: commute time, centre pass rate and wait time as three balanced levers, with worked examples and live tool cross-links.

-A 2026 head-to-head comparison of UK driving test pass rates in rural and urban areas: the 3.70 percentage point gap, the Pearson r = -0.201 correlation with population density, and a practical framework for deciding whether to travel for an easier test.
+A 2026 head-to-head comparison of UK driving test pass rates in rural and urban areas: the 3.2 percentage point gap, the Pearson r = -0.151 correlation between density tier and pass rate across 260 centres, and a practical framework for deciding whether to travel for an easier test.